Thyroid Supplements and You

 I’m obviously biased here but I have to include my own product.

-After using plenty of supplements in helping thyroid patients I've learned that there really is no one-size-fits-all supplement that EVERY thyroid patient should be on.
+After using plenty of supplements to help thyroid patients, I’ve learned that there really is no one-size-fits-all supplement that EVERY thyroid patient should be on.

 Even though I feel that my products are the best for thyroid conditions out there, there are still some people who are sensitive to certain ingredients, people who can’t swallow certain size pills, and other factors which influence how effective a supplement is.